 Peak

 The best window for Sucre.
 Virtually no rain, the clearest skies of the year, and the most sunshine hours make this prime season for outdoor exploration.
-Cal Orck'o's dinosaur wall is at its most photogenic under cloudless skies, and Maragua Crater trails are firm and dry.
+Cal Orck'o's dinosaur wall is at its most photogenic under cloudless skies, and Maragua trails are firm and dry.
 Nights drop to 4–8°C at altitude, so layering is essential, but daytime temperatures remain comfortable for all-day walking.
-The city is quieter and more affordable, museums are uncrowded, and the annual Pujllay festival in March gives way to calmer cultural rhythms.
+The city is quieter and more affordable, museums are uncrowded, and the highland air is crisp and clear.

 Andean Spring